PandasThumb/pandasthumb.github.io/_posts/2022/2022-01-18-removing-james-f-crow.md

 Eugenicists were hereditarians, who tended to explain all differences between humans as likely being genetic (biologists more generally also have that tendency to forget about cultural and social influences on people in their eagerness to point to the importance of biology).
 Eugenicists actually did not talk much about "race" but their hereditarian attitude implied biological-determinist views on that.

 Jim was involved with the quantitative genetics theory used in animal and plant breeding.
 He knew that differences could be either environmental or genetic, and that one could not always tell.
-He came from a Quaker family and was politically quite liberal, and of course supported the civil rights movement but he did want to keep the door open for there to be a "good" eugenics.
+He came from a Quaker family and was politically quite liberal, and of course supported the civil rights movement, but he did want to keep the door open for there to be a "good" eugenics.
 Student organizations at the University of Wisconsin had to have faculty advisors listed.
 One year, I heard, the NAACP chapter on campus had asked Jim Crow to be their advisor, which he agreed to.
 I think they and Jim just thought it was a good joke.
 When the race-and-IQ controversies flared up in 1969 after Arthur
 Jensen's article, I think Jim was ambivalent.
 He did not want to totally rule out explaining differences between groups of humans genetically.
 He neither defended nor attacked Jensen.
 When the issue came up of having the Genetics Society of America